Transport funding round-up

 - can think innovatively

-The 2 day event is an intensive setting where you will be expected to develop potentially new approaches with individuals and organisations that you may not have worked with previously.
+The two-day event is an intensive setting where you will be expected to develop potentially new approaches with individuals and organisations that you may not have worked with previously.

 Your organisation must be a UK registered business of any size or a research and technology organisation (RTO).